ashwini-kr-sharma/chipatac2020/07_CHIP_QC.md

 ## Number of reads in the filtered bam file (remember how we filtered the file? [check again here](./03_Alignment.md))
 samtools view -c data/processed/CTCF/Bowtie2/CTCF_Rep2_ENCFF001HLW_trimmed_aligned_filt_sort_nodup.bam

 ```

-If you take the ratio of these 2 numbers, you will get something like the [non-redundant franction (NFR)](https://www.encodeproject.org/data-standards/terms/#library).
+If you take the ratio of these 2 numbers, you will get something like the [non-redundant fraction (NFR)](https://www.encodeproject.org/data-standards/terms/#library).

-> We have a second replicate of CTCF in the folder `data/processed/CTCF/Bowtie2/`; determine the different quality metrisc for this second replicate; which replicate seems to be better?
+> We have a second replicate of CTCF in the folder `data/processed/CTCF/Bowtie2/`; determine the different quality metrics for this second replicate; which replicate seems to be better?